Advertisement

 - Avoid excess sugar and alcohol, especially if you're in the midst of a yeast infection.
 These things can feed the Candida albicans yeast responsible for yeast infections and contribute to bacterial dysbiosis5, making BV more likely to occur and harder to get rid of.

 - Take a probiotic supplement, especially during and after taking antibiotics.
-The latter comes in handy for certain illnesses but kills off good bacteria in the process which can let bad bacteria and fungus take center stage.
+The latter comes in handy for certain illnesses but kills off good bacteria in the process, which can let bad bacteria and fungus take center stage.
 There are probiotic products out there with specific strains for vaginal and urinary health, like Lactobacillus rhamnosus, Lactobacillus reuteri, and one with increasing interest from researchers called Lactobacillus crispatus6.

 - Avoid douching and fragranced soaps, wipes, and feminine hygiene products.
 Despite what the marketing campaigns tell you, douching strips away your beneficial bacteria and can let the bad ones take over, while the fragranced products can also upset this delicate ecosystem.
-It’s okay to ditch them—your vagina is not supposed to smell like a flower (we promise).
+It's OK to ditch them—your vagina is not supposed to smell like a flower (we promise).

 The takeaway

-While these simple steps support healthy vaginal flora, it’s important to see a doctor when things just don’t feel quite right.
-The American College of Obstetricians and Gynecologists recommends annual check-ups and it’s always a good idea to reach out to your doc if you're experiencing signs of an infection.
+While these simple steps support healthy vaginal flora, it's important to see a doctor when things just don't feel quite right.
+The American College of Obstetricians and Gynecologists recommends annual checkups, and it's always a good idea to reach out to your doc if you're experiencing signs of an infection.

 6 Sources